Flare576/switch-theme/README.md

   * \*\_vim
   * \*\_zsh
 * config file

-In addition to the core apps, `bat` can also be customized as long as you've loaded the theme to its cache!

 A theme's folder name must be the same as the `name` attribute in the config.